Diocese of Northern Michigan: History

 Initially part of the Episcopal Diocese of Michigan, it was designated a Missionary District in 1892, and became a separate diocese in 1895 as the Episcopal Diocese of Marquette.
 The diocese was renamed the Episcopal Diocese of Northern Michigan on June 2, 1937.

-The diocese is one of the smallest, in number of congregants, in the Episcopal Church.
 It is headquartered in Marquette, Michigan.

-As of 2014 there were 22 churches in the diocese.
-In 2020 average Sunday attendance was 233.
+Diocesan membership decreased from 1,393 in 2015 to 975 in 2023.
+Average Sunday Attendance (ASA) also decreased from 475 in 2015 to a reported 329 in 2023.
+No membership statistics were reported in 2024 national parochial reports.

 Bishop Jim Kelsey, the bishop of the diocese, died in June 2007 in a car crash.
 At a diocesan convention in February 2009, Kevin Thew Forrester was elected the next bishop of the diocese.
 Any bishop's election requires the consent of the church's bishops along with the standing committees of the 110 dioceses and jurisdictions.
 A majority of the dioceses' standing committees and a majority of the church's bishops rejected his election because of Forrester's practice of Zen Buddhist meditation, revisions that he made to the baptismal liturgy, and his beliefs about salvation.
 After the deadline for consent passed, in July 2009, Presiding Bishop Katharine Jefferts Schori announced that Forrester had become the first bishop-elect in 77 years to have his election declared "null and void" by the church.
 The last candidate rejected on strictly theological grounds was James DeKoven in 1875 for his high church practices.

 In December 2010, a diocesan convention elected Rayford Ray as bishop.
 His election was confirmed by the Episcopal Church, and after his consecration in May 2011 he became the 11th diocesan bishop of the diocese.